MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 }
 ```

-In this sample we are using Delete on the deleteExecutor to indicate that we want the record to be deleted.
-Delete deletes the entity but will throw an optimistic concurrency check exception if the entity was edited it was first selected.
-There is another method called DeleteWithoutConcurrencyCheck that will go ahead and delete the record without considering if changes were made since the entity was selected.
+In this example, we are using **Delete** on **deleteExecutor** to indicate that we want the record to be deleted. **Delete** deletes the entity but will throw an optimistic concurrency check exception if the entity was edited after it was first selected.
+Another method that is named **DeleteWithoutConcurrencyCheck**  will delete the record without considering whether changes were made since the entity was selected.

-## Reading data using generic Entitysets
+## Reading data by using generic entitysets

-In the previous chapter we had the luxury of dealing with a fully designed OOB entityset, and because of it we were able to use the full complement of features in C# and the Visual Studio tooling (notably intellisense and debugging support) to write the code.
-However, there are cases where you will not have the fully compiled classes to work with.
-One case is when you are working with your custom entitysets but have not generated a C# class for them.
-Another case where the techiques below become interesting is when you have customized an OOB entityset (like adding a new field).
-In these cases you can refer to fields using a weaker model where fields are described by their names.
+Earlier in this topic, we were working with a fully designed OOB entityset.
+Therefore, to write the code, we could use the full range of features in C# and the Visual Studio tooling (especially IntelliSense and debugging support).
+However, in some cases, you won't have the fully compiled classes to work with.
+For example, you're working with your custom entitysets, but you haven't generated a C# class for them.
+Another case where the following techniques become interesting is when you've customized an OOB entityset (for example, by adding a new field).
+In these cases, you can refer to fields by using a weaker model where fields are described by their names.

-Let us look at some code using this approach
+The following example shows some code that uses this approach.

 ```cs
 public static async Task GenericEntitySetUsageAsync(Client client)